 If it’s an emergency -- for instance, someone is suicidal or in a crisis -- call 911.

 If it’s not an emergency, start with your regular doctor.
 He will check to make sure that medication or another illness is not the cause of your symptoms.
 If you are physically fine, he will likely refer you to a mental health care professional -- someone trained in treating mental health.

 If you have health insurance, find out what your plan covers.
 Your employer might offer an “Employee Assistance Plan” (EAP) that offers counseling, too.
 If you are a veteran, the VA system also has resources.

 Who Treats Mental Illness?

-Physician assistant (PA): These caregivers are trained to identify symptoms of mental illness in patients and have some training in treating mental or psychiatric disorders under the supervision of a physician.
+Physician assistant (PA): These caregivers are not doctors, but they are trained to identify symptoms of mental illness and to treat mental disorders under a doctor’s supervision.

 Nurse practitioner: These registered nurses (RNs) have extra training, including some background in treating psychiatric problems.

 Psychiatrist: These are medical doctors (MDs) who specialize in the diagnosis and treatment of mental illnesses.
 Psychiatrists can prescribe drugs as part of their treatment plan.
 They are also trained in psychotherapy, a form of counseling or “talk therapy.”